 A small pocket notebook.
 One that’s convenient enough to comfortably fit in your pocket.
 Throughout the day there are likely many times when you might think of something that you want to remember for later.
 Maybe it’s something that you need to do, or want to do… A project idea, something to research, or maybe something to add to a ‘buy’ list, etc..
 There are tons of examples, but you know what I mean.

-Here’s the problem… How do you remember all of those things that you might think of as you go about your daily life, and then take action on them?
+Here’s the problem… How do you remember all of those things?
+Especially as you are distracted by every-day life.